Third Order of Saint Francis: Netherlands

 The Sisters of St. Francis of Penance and Christian Charity is an international congregation founded in 1835 in Heythuysen, Netherlands, by Catherine Damen (Mother Magdalen) to care for neglected children.
-The Sisters from the German province arrived in New York City in 1874 at the request of the German Jesuits of St. Michael's parish in Buffalo, New York, where there was a great need for German-speaking sisters to teach the young of the expanding German population on Buffalo's east side.
+Sisters from its German province arrived in New York City in 1874 at the request of the German Jesuits of St. Michael's parish in Buffalo, New York, where there was a great need for German-speaking sisters to teach the young of the expanding German population on Buffalo's east side.
 In 1939, the North American province was divided into three separate provinces.
-Since 1992, the three U.S. provinces have sponsored a mission in Palenque, Chiapas, Mexico.
+Since 1992, the three US provinces have sponsored a mission in Palenque, Chiapas, Mexico.

 Philippines

 The Franciscan Apostolic Sisters were founded in 1953 by Gerardo Filipetto to assist the missionary Franciscan friars in their work of spreading the Gospel and caring for the poor and the sick.
 They established a community in the Diocese of Lincoln, Nebraska, in 1992, and later in Illinois and Rhode Island.
-The motherhouse is in Cagayan, the Philippines.
+The motherhouse is in Cagayan, Philippines.

 Poland

-The Congregation of the Sisters of Saint Elizabeth (CSSE) was founded by Bl.
-Maria Merkert in Prussian Silesia in 1850.
+The Congregation of the Sisters of Saint Elizabeth (CSSE) was founded by Maria Merkert in Prussian Silesia in 1850.

-The Congregation of Sisters of St. Felix of Cantalice Third Order Regular of St. Francis of Assisi (CSSF) with general motherhouse in Kraków, Poland.
-It was founded in 1855 by Sophia Truszkowska in Warsaw, then within the Russian Empire but now Poland.
+The Congregation of Sisters of St. Felix of Cantalice Third Order Regular of St. Francis of Assisi (CSSF), with general motherhouse in Kraków, Poland, was founded in 1855 by Sophia Truszkowska in Warsaw, then within the Russian Empire.
 There are 1800 sisters, 700 of whom serve in the North American Province.
-Other Provinces are based in Kraków, Przemyśl, Warsaw, and Curitiba, Brazil.
-Introduced in the United States in 1874 in Livonia, Michigan (1874), Buffalo, New York (1900), Chicago, Illinois (1910), Lodi, New Jersey (1913), Coraopolis, Pennsylvania (1920), Enfield, Connecticut (1932), and Rio Rancho, New Mexico (1953).
-These locations amalgamated to form the new Province of Our Lady of Hope based in Beaver Falls, Pennsylvania.
+Other provinces are based in Kraków, Przemyśl, Warsaw, and Curitiba, Brazil.
+The congregation was introduced in the US in 1874 in Livonia, Michigan; Buffalo, New York (1900); Chicago, Illinois (1910); Lodi, New Jersey (1913); Coraopolis, Pennsylvania (1920); Enfield, Connecticut (1932); and Rio Rancho, New Mexico (1953).
+These locations amalgamated to form the Province of Our Lady of Hope based in Beaver Falls, Pennsylvania.
 This province has 700 professed sisters who serve from Canada's Northwest Territories to Haiti.

 Portugal

-The Congregation of the Franciscan Hospitaller Sisters of the Immaculate Conception was founded in Lisbon, Portugal, in 1871 by Libânia do Carmo Galvão Mexia de Moura Telles e Albuquerque (Sr. Maria Clara), and is represented in fifteen countries.
-They came to the United States in 1960 in order to aid Portuguese immigrants.
-They serve in the state of California in the dioceses of San Jose, Fresno, and Monterey.
-The majority of the California sisters now are involved in healthcare.
-The Motherhouse is in Lisbon.
+The Congregation of the Franciscan Hospitaller Sisters of the Immaculate Conception was founded in Lisbon, Portugal, in 1871 by Libânia do Carmo Galvão Mexia de Moura Telles de Albuquerque (Sr. Maria Clara), and is represented in fifteen countries.
+They came to the US in 1960 in order to aid Portuguese immigrants.
+They serve in California in the dioceses of San Jose, Fresno, and Monterey.
+The majority of the California sisters are involved in healthcare.
+The motherhouse is in Lisbon.

 Switzerland

 The Sisters of Mercy of the Holy Cross were founded in Switzerland in 1856 by Capuchin friar Theodosius Florentini and Maria Katherina Scherer.
-A congregation that specialized in healthcare, they came to the United States in 1912.
+A congregation that specialized in healthcare, they came to the US in 1912.
 In 1923 they were invited to Merrill, Wisconsin.
 The sisters work primarily in Wisconsin and Louisiana.
 The general motherhouse is in Ingenbohl, Switzerland.